tarantool/graphql.0/README.md

 can be enabled with the `enable_mutations = true` option, but use it with caution.
 Don't enable this option with schemas involve nullable types.

+#### Mutations with space accessor

+TBD: Describe which changes are transactional and which views are guaranteed to be consistent.

+#### Mutations with shard accessor

+Mutations are disabled in the resharding state of a shard cluster.

+There are three types of modifications: insert, update and delete.
+Several modifications are allowed in an one GraphQL request, but they will be processed in non-transactional way.

+In the case of shard accessor the following constraints can guarantee that data will be changed in atomic way or, in other words, in an one shard request (but foregoing and upcoming selects can see other data):

+* One insert / update / delete argument over the entire GraphQL request.
+* For update / delete: either the argument is for 1:1 connection or `limit: 1` is used for a collection (a topmost field) or 1:N connection (a nested field).
+* No update of a first field of a **tuple** (shard key is calculated by it).
+It is the first field of upmost record in the schema for a collection in case when there are no service fields.
+If there are service fields, the first field of a tuple cannot be changed by a mutation GraphQL request.

+Data can be changed between shard requests which are part of the one GraphQL request, so the result can observe inconsistent state.
+We'll don't show all possible cases, but give an idea what going on in the following paragraph.

+Filters are applied for an object(s) (several requests in case of filters by connections, one request otherwise), then each object updated/deleted by its primary key (one request per object), then all connected objects are resolved in the same way.

 #### Insert

 Example with an object passed from a variable: